pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-vulnerabilities-get.hbs.md

-# Tanzu insight vulnerabilities get
+# tanzu insight vulnerabilities get

-Get vulnerability by CVE id.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight vulnerabilities get` to get a vulnerability by CVE ID.

 ## <a id='synopsis'></a>Synopsis